 - Courthouse lot at Ann & 4th

 The parade is LONG.
 The past couple of years, my husband and I watched the parade near the start.
-I just checked the timestamp on my photos – first and last groups.
+From the timestamp on my photos – first and last groups.
 The 2015 parade was 53 minutes long.
 Surprisingly the 2016 parade was only 43 minutes long – typically election year parades are longer.
-The parade may take longer if you are near the end of the route.
+The 2017 parade was 41 minutes long.
+I was in the 2018 parade, so I don’t have time details.
+The parade may take longer if you are near the end of the route – and will start later.
 Some groups spread out more over the course of the parade.

 Check out our review of the 2015 Parade.

 With such a long parade route, the timing varies based on where you are watching the parade.
-From the time stamps on my 2015 pictures, my daughter’s group took 30 minutes to go from the start of the route to the end of the route.
+From the time stamps on several years of photos, it takes about 30 minutes from the start line to the end line.
 If you are watching on State St, the parade will start at 10a and run until around 11a.
 If you are watching from Main St, I would expect the parade to pass you starting around 10:15a.

 Where to Watch Ann Arbor Jaycees Fourth of July Parade